lutris/lutris/README.rst

     lutris lutris:quake

-This will install the game if not already installed or launch the game otherwise (unless the ``--reinstall`` flag is passed).
+This will install the game if it is not already installed; otherwise it will launch the game (unless the ``--reinstall`` flag is passed).

 Planned features
 ================

-Lutris is far from complete and some of the more interesting features have yet to be implemented.
+Lutris is far from complete, and some of the more interesting features have yet to be implemented.

-Here's what to expect from the future versions of Lutris:
+Here's what to expect from future versions of Lutris:

-* Integration with GOG and Humble Bundle
+* GOG and Humble Bundle integration
-* Integration with the TOSEC database
+* TOSEC database integration
-* Management of Personal Game Archives (let you store your games files on private storage, allowing you to reinstall them on all your devices)
-* Game saves sync
+* Management of personal game data, i.e. syncing games across devices using private cloud storage
+* Save syncing
-* Community features (friends list, chat, multiplayer game scheduling)
+* Community features (friends list, chat, multiplayer game scheduling, etc.)
 * Controller configuration GUI (with xboxdrv support)
+* Web UI for editing runners

 Come with us!
 =============